 Māori sometimes trained tūī to talk, and some chiefs taught their caged birds complex speeches.
 To help them speak clearly, their brush-tipped tongues were trimmed.

-The brush-tipped tongue is an example of adaptation in nectar-feeding birds, or nectarivores.
+The brush-tipped tongue is an example of adaptation in honeyeater birds.
 The brush like bristles and papillae increase the surface area and facilitate capillary action to draw up the nectar (think of a mop).
 However nectar is only one of their foods.
 Most honeyeaters also eat insects, and some eat more insects than nectar.
 Many honeyeaters also feed on pollen, berries and sugary exudates (e.g. sap) of plants as well as the sugary secretions of plant bugs, like the scale insects.

 Older, dominant male tūī have notched wing-tips that allow them to beat the air heavily, announcing themselves as heavyweights, thus taking control of food sources, nesting areas or singing posts.